SATURDAY, JULY 22nd

 (1:00-1:45pm) PORTAGE FILL

-Rumor Has It combines indigenous rhythms with their signature string-band rock.
+Rumor Has It plays string-band rock.
 They began in 2009, when a group of long-time island musicians got together in a Vashon cabin to make music.
-The path has led through many different styles of music, all with their unique style of musicianship and singing.
-They’ve always been a vocal band, and now they are adding an indigenous vibe by following the sound of a different drummer.
-Roger Taylor - on guitar - came from the folk-rock world, where well-crafted songs and harmony vocals are king; Steve Amsden – on many guitars, banjo, and citern - commands a musical bazaar including rock, country, folk, Celtic, and bluegrass, and sells his soul to the devil of island music; Paul Colwell – on mandolin – has been in demand in Nashville, co-founded Up With People, and is our wise elder statesman; Sarah Perlman – on fiddle –still sneaks off to play with chamber orchestras when she’s not ripping string-band rock solos; Gordy Ryan – on percussion and vocals – is a world class drummer, weaving African, Cuban, and Haitian rhythms with our string-band groove; and Gen Amsden – on vocals – our girl with dragon tattoos, sings with swag way beyond her years.
+The path has led to many different styles of music – Americana, R&B, bluegrass-jam, Afro-Celtic - all with their signature musicianship and singing.
+Rumor Has It is Roger Taylor on guitar - came from the folk-rock world, where well-crafted songs and harmony vocals are royalty; Steve Amsden on guitars, banjo, and mandolin - commands a musical bazaar including rock, country, folk, Celtic, and bluegrass, and sells his soul to the devil of island music; Paul Colwell – on mandolin – has been in demand in Nashville, co-founded Up With People, and is our wise elder statesman; Sarah Perlman – on fiddle –still sneaks off to play with chamber orchestras when she’s not ripping gypsy blues rock solos; Gordy Ryan – on percussion and vocals – is a world class drummer, weaving African, Cuban, and Haitian rhythms with our string-band groove; and Gen Amsden – on vocals – our girl with dragon tattoos, sings with swag way beyond her years.
 Oh, and did we mention - there’s a lot of singing.